 Alpha Chi Omega’s national philanthropy is domestic violence awareness.
 Standing together to fight domestic violence allows us to support real, strong women everywhere.
-We serve year round, through fundraising events, healthy relationship seminars, and working with our local shelter, My Sister’s Place.
+We serve year round, through fundraising events, healthy relationship seminars, and working with our local shelter, My Sister’s Place (MSP).
 1 in 4 women are abused by a partner in her lifetime, and on a typical day, there are over 20,000 calls placed to domestic violence hotlines.
-In order to raise awareness and support for the cause, Beta Rho hosts two annual fundraising events: Alpha Chi Kickoff and Pizza Pie with Alpha Chi.
+In order to raise awareness and support for the cause, Beta Rho hosts two main annual fundraising events: Alpha Chi Kickoff and Pizza Pie with Alpha Chi.

-check out our 2021 philanthropy video!
+check out our 2023 philanthropy video!

 instagram vsco facebook campus labs